Monster Lie algebra

 In mathematics, the monster Lie algebra is an infinite-dimensional generalized Kac–Moody algebra acted on by the monster group, which was used to prove the monstrous moonshine conjectures.

 Structure

-The monster Lie algebra m is a Z2-graded Lie algebra.
+The monster Lie algebra is a Z2-graded Lie algebra.
 The piece of degree (m, n) has dimension cmn if (m, n) ≠ (0, 0) and dimension 2 if (m, n) = (0, 0).